Simple Tips for Expert Hand and Nail Care at Home

 1) Wash Your Hands

-While washing our hands rinses he dirt away, it also strips the natural protective oils from our skin, causing the skin to crack and become ragged and dry.
+While washing our hands rinses the dirt away, it also strips the natural protective oils from our skin, causing the skin to crack and become ragged and dry.
 Moisturizing goes a long way in keeping your hands soft, supple and healthy.
-Lube up on nutrient-rich oils and thick hand creams that seal moisture in, right after a wash.
-Apply and re-apply throughout the day (have one in your purse, kitchen sink, bathroom sink, bedside table.
+Lube up on nutrient-rich oils and thick hand creams that seal in moisture right after a wash.
+Apply and re-apply throughout the day (have one in your purse, kitchen sink, bathroom sink, bedside table).
 At night, slather on the cream and cover your hands with gloves.

 3) Scrub Gently

-Use a soft bristle toothbrush to scrub your nails.
-In this way, you are able to remove and clean any build-up of dirt that is hidden underneath.
+Use a soft-bristled toothbrush to scrub your nails.
+In this way, you can remove and clean any build-up of dirt that may be hidden underneath.
 Make it a habit to scrub your nails gently.